-If you don’t add a suffix, the article is imported as a dual-orientation article.
+If you don’t add a suffix, the article might be imported as a dual-orientation article.
 If you try to preview or publish the single-orientation folio, an error message appears.

 You can create a single HTML file that works for both portrait and landscape orientations, or you can create separate HTML files for the two orientations.
 To use separate HTML files for portrait and landscape, add the _v and _h suffixes to the end of the HTML filenames, such as “index_h.html.”
 If you’re creating a single-orientation folio, you need only one HTML file.
 Include the _h or _v suffix for the HTML file in a single-orientation folio.

 Dynamic HTML (DHTML) files currently are not fully supported.

 For file structure, one method is to place all associated graphics and scripts for the HTML file in the individual article folders.
 Another option is to place associated graphics and scripts for the entire folio in an HTMLResources.zip file.
 You import the HTMLResources.zip file into the folio from the Folio Builder panel or the Folio Producer on the web.
 See Import HTMLResources folder.

 Make sure that you use relative paths in your HTML code.
 If you’re linking to an image on the same level as the HTML file, use this approach: